CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/MD5 Collision Attack Lab/MD5-Collision-Attack-Lab.md

 other hash algorithms.
 Your job in this taskis to design an experiment to demonstrates that this property holds for MD5.
 You can use thecatcommand to concatenate two files (binary or text files) into one.
-The following command concatenates the contents of file2 to the contents of file1, and places the result in file3.
+The following command concatenates the contents of file2 to the contents of file1, and places the result in file 3.
 ```
-$ cat file1 file2 > file
+$ cat file1 file2 > file3
 ```
 ### 2.3 Task 3: Generating Two Executable Files with the Same MD5 Hash